coderaiser/cloudcmd/README.md

 or on win platform just

     cloudcmd
-After thet Cloud Commander reads port information from config file [config.json](json/config.json#L17) and start server on this port ( **8000** by default ), if none of port varibles ( *cloud9*, *cloudfoundry* and *nodester* ) isn't exist.
+After that Cloud Commander reads port information from config file [config.json](json/config.json#L17) and start server on this port ( **8000** by default ), if none of port varibles ( *cloud9*, *cloudfoundry* and *nodester* ) isn't exist.
 Then type in browser